NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

   CUDA Quantum kernels support a subset of native Python syntax.
 We will now outline the supported syntax and highlight important features of the CUDA Quantum kernel API.
   ..
-FIXME ... better copy here
+Fix me ... better copy here

   Quantum Memory
   ++++++++++++++++++++++++++++++++++